gilleshenrard/DataLogger/README.md

 * Power consumption is still high
     * Disable Brownout Detection, as it is almost useless because of the LiPo management chip (Vcc never < 2.4V)
 	* Use of sleep modes
-	* SD card reader can be disconnected via an NPN transistor (150 mA Ic capable) at VCC when not used
+	* SD card reader can be disconnected via the ENABLE pin on the onboard voltage rectifier when no SD card inserted
-* SD logging is not necessary when no SD card is inserted.
-Can be disabled then.
 * Screen refresh every 100 ms can be hard to read
     * A switch to choose between 100ms and 300ms refresh rate
 	* A button to hold a value
-* Power measurment is done by dividing by 100 ms, which is not accurate
-    * Must divide by the time elapsed since last cycle